crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

-Talk Calendar has a built-in word concatenation speech synthesizer called VoiceTalker to play-back pre-recorded English words for reading out dates, times and common generic words used to summarise a personal calendar event such as *anniversary, appointment, birthday, cafe, car, dentist, doctor, driver, family, funeral, holiday, hospital, meeting, meetup, party, payment, reminder, restaurant, task, television, travel, visit, work, workshop*.
-You can use two or more words for the event summary such as "birthday party".
-If an event summary word is not recognised then it is skipped over.
+Talk Calendar has a built-in word concatenation speech synthesizer which I have called VoiceTalker.
+It is used to play-back pre-recorded English words for reading out dates, times and some common generic words used to summarise a personal calendar event such as *anniversary, appointment, birthday, cafe, car, day, dentist, doctor, driver, family, fathers, funeral, holiday, hospital, meeting, meetup, mothers, party, payment, reminder, restaurant, task, television, travel, visit, work, workshop*.
+You can use two or more words for the event summary such as "birthday party", "mothers day" "fathers day"  etc. If an event summary word is not recognised then it is skipped over.
 More words for personal calendar events and notable dates will be added in future updates.
 The number of upcoming events and titles can be read out if required.

-Talk Calendar also incorporates a speech dispatcher.
-If you select "Use eSpeak" then Talk Calendar  sends text-to-speech output to the eSpeak speech synthesizer which has to be installed separately on the user system.
+Talk Calendar also incorporates a speech dispatcher which allows text-to-speech output to be sent to the espeak speech synthesizer which has to be installed separately on the user system.

 With Debian use the command below to install eSpeak.

 ```
 sudo apt install espeak
 ```

+Use the Preferences dialog to select between VoiceTalker and the eSpeak dispatcher and what you want to be spoken.

 The [eSpeak](https://espeak.sourceforge.net/) speech synthesizer is an open source speech synthesizer which uses a formant synthesis method and is widely available in Linux distributions.
 It produces good quality speech with clear articulation.
 It is more versatile than than the built-in VoiceTalker allowing the event summary, description and location to be spoken if required.